Membership Policies and Procedures

 (b) have the time and desire to attend classes, and commit to attending most of the classroom sessions, and

-(c) are willing to contribute to the academic programs and/or administration of ICL,
+(c) are willing, after an acclimation period, to share their knowledge and skills bycontributing to the academic programs and/or administration of ICL, and

 (d) agree to provide support to Willamette University, its faculty and students, in achieving the mission and goals of the University (see http://www.willamette.edu/about/mission_motto/index.html).

 - LIMIT ON MEMBERSHIP NUMBERS

 - INTERNET ACCESS

-Applicants for membership must have access to the Internet and e-mail.
+Applicants for membership must have access to the Internet and e-mail, as this allows the most efficient communication with ICL members.

 - APPLICATION PROCESS

-Applicants for membership should apply by e-mail using the “Membership Application Form” link on the ICL home page.
+Applicants for membership should apply by e-mail using the link to the “Membership Application Form” at the bottom of this page.
 The application form seeks information on applicants’ educational background and special skills, in particular skills they are willing to contribute to ICL by means of presentations or administration.

 - WAITING LIST

-On receipt of each completed application form, the Membership (Co)-Director will assign the applicant to the waiting list of prospective members in the order of receipt of the application.
+On receipt of each completed application form, the Membership (Co)-Director will assign the applicant to the waiting list of prospective members in the order of receipt of the application, with limited exceptions as noted in Item 9 below.

 - ATTENDANCE AS A GUEST

-After being assigned to the waiting list, each applicant is encouraged to attend a limited number of classes per year as a guest of an existing ICL member.
+After being assigned to the waiting list, each applicant is encouraged to attend a limited number of classes per year.
 (For Guest Policy, click here.)

 - ANNUAL CONTACT